 Don’t be afraid to bring in punches of color if you have a specific color scheme set – these bright flowers were a great reminder that while it’s cold outside – spring always returns.
 I think one mistake hosts make with party decorating is that getting too caught up in a ‘theme’ – I often approach decorating for a party like decorating my house – I don’t want everything to be ‘matchy-matchy.’

-Of course the cake needed a sparkly topper - and I chose silver and gold fondant snowflakes as the cake decorations.
+We used the Baby It’s Cold Outside topper from my shop, and I chose silver and gold fondant snowflakes as the cake decorations.

 We used this armoire area as the backdrop for playing games and worked out well to hold our Baby Jeopardy Board.
 We used lots of layered banners all around the house – giving sparkle to each corner.